What Happens Once You Plead Guilty or are Found Guilty – The Sentencing Process in Criminal Proceedings

 7. Serving/Postponement of the Sentence

-If a sentence of imprisonment is imposed on the accused person, he or she will have to serve the sentence immediately.
+If a sentence of imprisonment is imposed on the accused person, he or she will have to plead guilty and serve the sentence immediately.

 However, it is still possible, in some circumstances, to obtain a postponement or deferment of the sentence.
 Once the sentence has been pronounced by the Court, the accused person should inform the Court immediately of its request for postponement, with valid reasons.
 If the accused person is on bail, the bailor should be present and consent to the request for postponement.